 Only the plastic containers that are made with type 5 plastic are microwave-safe.
 If the plastic container has 3, 6, 7 numbers written, it is neither safe for microwaving nor general use.
 So, steer away from this type of plastic container.

-Lastly, if you are not sure if a plastic container is microwave-safe or not, use a glass or ceramic bowl instead.
+Lastly, if you are not sure if a plastic bowl is microwave-safe or not, use a glass or ceramic bowl instead.
 You can also use them to store food in the freezer as they do not contain harmful chemicals.

 Related Article: Can You Microwave Chipotle Bowl?